 Cattle Feed Yard

 A decade or so ago Sterling Systems was approached and asked to come in and replace an existing batching system (by other manufacturer) by a large cattle feeder operation.
-The reason Sterling Systems was brought in was because of the absence of support from the previous system supplier, as well as some performance issues.
+The reason Sterling Systems & Controls was brought in was because of the absence of support from the previous system supplier, as well as some performance issues.
 The application was a cattle feed operation with blending and mixing of both liquids and solids to feed a mixer and produce the final feed end product.
-Sterling Systems proposed a customized seven (7) scale Batching Control Software System with interface to existing control panels, PLC hardware and the PLC network for the customers’ feed yard weighing and mixing equipment.
-No wiring changes were anticipated, and the proposed new software system was based on what Sterling Systems had done at a different customer location for a similar application, the basics of the system design had been proven.
+Sterling Systems & Controls proposed a customized seven (7) scale Batching Control Software System with interface to the existing control panels, PLC hardware and the PLC network for the customers’ feed yard weighing and mixing equipment.
+No wiring changes were anticipated, and the proposed new software system was based on what Sterling Systems & Controls had done at a different customer location for a similar application, the basics of the system design had been proven.

 - Computer Equipment Rack containing one (1) new Main Batching Computer, one (1) new Server Computer and Console, two (2) network switches, and one (1) battery backup unit.

 - New Allen Bradley PLC with required I/O modules.